Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: strong super-cooling phase transition model

 \section{strong super-cooling phase transition model}

-In the dynamical DM formation mechanisms, they usually favor a strong super-cooling phase transition model in which the DM particles get large mass compared to the phase transition temperature.
-In this work, we choose the well studied conformal model~\cite{Marzola:2017jzl,Mohamadnejad:2019vzg}.
-This conformal symmetry can be a solution to the hierarchy problem.
-The (classical) scale-invariant or conformal symmetry was realized by preventing any massive parameters in the lagrangian.
-And the conformal DM models with Higgs portal are attractive recently because they can produce the DM and a strong FOPT simultaneously~\cite{Farzinnia:2014yqa,Sannino:2015wka}.
-We introduce a complex scalar field $\Phi=(\phi+iG)/\sqrt{2}$ where $\phi$ is the order parameter of phase transition and $G$ is the Goldstone boson.
-The conformal potential generally induces a flat direction, along which the leading-order effective potential consists of the Coleman-Weinberg zero-temperature and the thermal one-loop potential (The tree-level potential at zero temperature vanishes.).
+The dynamical DM formation mechanisms, usually favour a strong super-cooling phase transition model in which the DM particles get a large mass compared to the phase transition temperature.

+In this work, we choose the well-studied conformal model.
+The (classical) scale-invariance or conformal symmetry is realized by preventing any massive parameters in the Lagrangian. \rc{See Refs.~\cite{Kierkla:2022odc,Levi:2022bzt} for details}. \rc{Generally, the classically flat direction of the scalar field is lifted by radiative corrections, the conformal symmetry is therefore radiatively broken.
+In the mechanism of the radiative symmetry breaking, the one-loop quantum correction should be comparable to the tree-level contribution to the effective potential.
+One important feature in this scenario is that the potential barrier exists even at zero temperature, so the phase transition strength or the vacuum expectation value over the temperature is usually large. } \tc{In this work, we consider a dark phase transition model~\cite{Levi:2022bzt} where one introduces a complex scalar field $\Phi=(\phi+iG)/\sqrt{2}$. $\phi$ is the order parameter of phase transition and $G$ is the Goldstone boson.} The conformal potential generally induces a flat direction, along which the leading-order effective potential consists of the Coleman-Weinberg zero-temperature and the thermal one-loop potential (The tree-level potential at zero temperature vanishes.).
 The former is given by~\cite{Coleman:1973jx}

-where the sum runs over species with field-dependent masses $m_i^2(\phi), N_i$ counts the degrees of freedom for each species, $c_i=5 / 6~(3 / 2)$ for gauge bosons (scalars and fermions), and $\Lambda_u$ is the renormalization scale.
-In our case, we consider only gauge boson with $N_A=3$ and $m_A^2=y_A^2 \phi^2$.
+where the sum runs over species with field-dependent masses $m_i^2(\phi)$$.$ $ g_i$ counts the dof for each species, $c_i=5 / 6~(3 / 2)$ for gauge bosons (scalars and fermions), and $\Lambda_u$ is the renormalization scale.
 The one-loop thermal corrections is

-$N_i$ and $N_j$ represents the effective number of degrees of freedom for boson and fermion species respectively.
-Summing $U_{CW}$ and $U_{T}$, at high temperature we have
+$g_i$ and $g_j$ represent the dof for boson and fermion species respectively.
+In our case, we consider only \tc{gauge boson $A$} with $g_A=3$~\cite{Levi:2022bzt,Madge:2023cak}. \rc{The complex scalar $\phi$ is charged under a U(1) gauge symmetry with coupling strength $y_A$.} $m_A(\phi)=y_A \phi$ is the field-dependent mass of the gauge boson.
+Then summing $U_{CW}$ and $U_{T}$, at high temperature we have

 where